LGUG2Z/komorebi/README.md

-container-padding             Set the container padding for the specified workspace workspace-padding             Set the workspace padding for the specified workspace workspace-layout              Set the layout for the specified workspace workspace-tiling              Enable or disable window tiling for the specified workspace workspace-name                Set the workspace name for the specified workspace toggle-pause                  Toggle the window manager on and off across all monitors
+container-padding             Set the container padding for the specified workspace workspace-padding             Set the workspace padding for the specified workspace workspace-layout              Set the layout for the specified workspace workspace-custom-layout       Set a custom layout for the specified workspace workspace-tiling              Enable or disable window tiling for the specified workspace workspace-name                Set the workspace name for the specified workspace toggle-pause                  Toggle the window manager on and off across all monitors